-Payments of principal to redeem a Registered Covered Bond in full (whether or not in global form) will be made against surrender of the applicable Registered Covered Bond at the specified office of the Registrar or any of the Paying Agents.
-Such payments will be made by transfer to the Specified Account (as defined below) of the holder (or the first named of joint holders) of such Registered Covered Bond appearing in the Register at: (a) where in global form and held under the NSS, the close of the business day (being for this purpose a day on which Euroclear and Clearstream, Luxembourg are open for business) before the relevant due date, and (b) in all other cases, the close of business at the specified office of the Registrar on the 15th day before the relevant due date (or, if such 15th day is not a day on which banks are open for business in the city where the specified office of the Registrar is located, then the first such day prior to such 15th day) (in each case, the "Record Date").
+Subject to Condition 5.5 (Payments in Respect of Turkish Dematerialised Covered Bonds), payments of principal to redeem a Registered Covered Bond in full (whether or not in global form) will be made against surrender of the applicable Registered Covered Bond at the specified office of the Registrar or any of the Paying Agents.
+Such payments will be made by transfer to the Specified Account (as defined below) of the holder (or the first named of joint holders) of such Registered Covered Bond appearing in the Register at: (a) where in global form and held under the NSS, the close of the business day (being for this purpose a day on which Euroclear and Clearstream, Luxembourg are open for business) before the relevant due date, and (b) in all other cases, the close of business at the specified office of the Registrar on the 15th day (or, if such 15th day is not a day on which banks are open for business in the city where the specified office of the Registrar is located, the first such day prior to such 15th day) before the relevant due date (in each case, and subject to Condition 5.5 (Payments in Respect of Turkish Dematerialised Covered Bonds), the "Record Date").
 Notwithstanding the previous sentence, if: (i) a holder does not have a Specified Account or (ii) the principal amount of such Registered Covered Bond is less than US\$250,000 (or its approximate equivalent in any other Specified Currency), then payment may instead be made by a cheque in the Specified Currency drawn on a Designated Bank (as defined below).
 For these purposes, "Specified Account" means the account maintained by a holder with a Designated Bank and identified as such in the Register and "Designated Bank" means any bank that processes payments in such Specified Currency.

-Except as set forth in the next and final sentences of this paragraph, payments of interest and (except upon redemption) principal in respect of a Registered Covered Bond (whether or not in global form) will be made by a cheque in the Specified Currency drawn on a Designated Bank and mailed by uninsured mail on the business day in the city where the specified office of the Registrar is located immediately preceding the relevant due date to the holder (or the first named of joint holders) of such Registered Covered Bond appearing in the Register at the close of business on the relevant Record Date at the address of such holder to the specified office of the Registrar is located before the due date for any payment of interest or any such payment of principal in respect of a Registered Covered Bond, such payment will be made by transfer on the due date in the manner provided in the preceding paragraph for the final payment of principal on such Registered Covered Bond.
-Any such application for transfer shall be deemed to relate to all future payments of interest (other than interest due on redemption) and principal in respect of the Registered Covered Bonds that become payable to the holder thereof who has made the initial application until such time as the Registrar is notified in writing to the contrary by such holder.
-Payment of the interest due in respect of a Registered Covered Bond on redemption will be made in the same manner as the final payment of the principal of such Registered Covered Bond as described in the preceding paragraph.
+Except as set forth in the final sentence of this paragraph, payments of interest and principal in respect of each Registered Covered Bond (whether or not in global form) will be made by a cheque in the Specified Currency drawn on a Designated Bank and mailed by uninsured mail on the business day in the city where the specified office of the Registrar is located immediately preceding the relevant due date to the holder (or the first named of joint holders) of the applicable Registered Covered Bond appearing in the Register at the close of business on the relevant Record Date at the address of such holder shown in the Register on such Record Date and at that holder's risk.
+Upon application of the applicable holder to the specified office of the Registrar not less than three business days in the city where the specified office of the Registrar is located before the due date for any payment of interest or any such payment of principal in respect of a Registered Covered Bond, the payment thereon will be made by transfer on the due date in the same manner provided in the preceding paragraph for the final payment of principal on the applicable Registered Covered Bond.
+Any such application for transfer shall be deemed to relate to all future payments of interest (other than interest due on redemption) and principal in respect of the Registered Covered Bonds that become payable to the holder who has made the initial application until such time as the Registered Covered Bond on redemption will be made in the same manner as final payment of the principal amount of such Registered Covered Bond.